With Joshua Kosman, I am co-constructor of the cryptic crossword in The Nation magazine.

 It's more than a hobby: it's something to do!

-With Trazom, I have edited hundreds of cryptic crosswords for the NPL's monthly magazine The Enigma.
+With Trazom, I edited hundreds of cryptic crosswords for the NPL's monthly magazine The Enigma.
 Some of the best among those puzzles are in the book National Puzzlers' League Cryptic Crosswords (edited by Joshua Kosman and Henri Picciotto; Random House, November 2005 -- now available for free on the NPL Web site.)

 cryptics book